OctopusDeploy/docs/docs/octopus-rest-api/octopus-cli/import.md

 ---

 :::warning
 Deprecated.
-Please see https://g.octopushq.com/DataMigration for alternative options.
+If you are on 2021.1 or later, information on our new import/export tool can be found here: https://octopus.com/docs/projects/export-import.
+If you are on a version previous to that, please see https://g.octopushq.com/DataMigration for alternative options.
 :::

 This command allows you to import items from one Octopus Server into another Octopus Server.